If you imagine seriously-tribal Africa – as it was 200+ years ago – then it still exists in the south-west of Ethiopia in the Omo Valley.

 Why guns?
 Well, before it was more traditional – but in recent decades, guns have a distinct advantage in tribal conflicts.

 The Mursi fight rival tribes in the Omo.

 As all the Omo Valley tribes are pastoralists, rising massive herds of cattle – not for hamburgers or sale or such, but – as measures of wealth.
 Much like westerners collecting classic cars, fine art or Rolex watches.

 Along with cattle-stealing clashes, conflict also erupts over grazing land, water access, and perceived insults.

 Guns are used regularly.
 People are killed in tribal clashes.

-The central Ethiopian Government does not interfere (unless it threatens wider regional interests) and killers are left to be.
+The Ethiopian Government does not interfere (unless it threatens wider regional interests) and killers are left to be.

 Actually, it is totally normal, accepted, and off course heroic to kill your enemies (as it was centuries ago).
 Fighting to defend your cattle, your tribe, your honor.

 Warriors use body scarification and other symbolism to show how many enemies (or dangerous animals) they have killed.

 [ I didn’t see this, but the Mursi are also famous for donga – severe, stick-fights to prove manhood and eligibility for marriage.
 Although these days, it’s not a fight to the death. ]